-I remember when I was young my dad would buy these rugelach cookies sold at the market.
+When I was young, I remember my dad would frequently buy rugelach cookies.
 I first thought they looked curious and assumed they probably weren’t that delicious.
 I was proven wrong when I tried one and ended up eating the entire package, leaving only one for my dad.
 He was not pleased.
 I haven’t had a rugelach in quite a while so I decided to make my own.
 The ones sold at the market usually only have two types of fillings, but you can be creative and make your own.

 **Helpful tips and common mistakes